wemove-hamburg/wemove-hamburg.github.io/README.md

 yarn deploy
 ```

-which will build the page and deploy it to Github Pages via the `master` branch.
+which will build the page and deploy it to Github Pages via the `main` branch.

 ## Built With